-Low-income settlements often develop organically and quickly in flood-risk areas, consequently lack of guidelines or planning often result in settlements without public space, basic infrastructure, and services elevating the risk of populations living to diseases, displacement, and economic hardship.
-The overall response of interviewed experts was a critical need of basic infrastructure in these settlements.
-Critical infrastructure in these contexts includes roads, storm water drainage, sanitation, and water and solid waste disposal.
-The lack of this infrastructure or the inefficiency of the existing one affect people's adaptive capacity to floods.
+Low-income settlements often develop organically and quickly in flood-risk areas, and consequently, lack of guidelines or planning often result in settlements without public space, basic infrastructure, and services elevating the risk of populations living to diseases, displacement, and economic hardship.
+The overall response of interviewed experts was a critical need for basic infrastructure in these settlements.
+Critical infrastructure in these contexts includes roads, stormwater drainage, sanitation, and water and solid waste disposal.
+The lack of this infrastructure or the inefficiency of the existing one affects people's adaptive capacity to floods.